opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param distCoeffs: Input vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5, or 8 elements.
 If the vector is NULL/empty, the zero distortion coefficients are assumed.

-    :param rvec: Output rotation vector (see  :ref:`Rodrigues` ) that, together with  ``tvec`` , brings points from the model coordinate system to the camera coordinate system.
+    :param rvec: Output rotation vector (see  :ocv:func:`Rodrigues` ) that, together with  ``tvec`` , brings points from the model coordinate system to the camera coordinate system.

     :param tvec: Output translation vector.